Zamboanga State College of Marine Sciences and Technology

 Zamboanga State College of Marine Sciences and Technology (ZSCMST) is a state college in Zamboanga City, Philippines.
-It is the only school in Western Mindanao that offers courses in marine studies and fisheries.
-It is located at the heart of Zamboanga City, alongside the Fort Pilar shrine.
+It is the sole institution in Western Mindanao offering marine studies and fisheries courses.
+It is situated in the heart of Zamboanga City, adjacent to the Fort Pilar shrine.

 History

 The college was established in 1956 as the Southern Mindanao branch of the Philippine Institute of Fisheries Technology (PIFT), the predecessor of the U.P. in the Visayas - College of Fisheries.

 In 1965, the SMSF became the first fishery school under the Department of Education to attain college status by virtue of R.A.
 No. 3434 and was renamed Mindanao Regional School of Fisheries (MRSF).

 In 1980, the MRSF was included as one of the eight project institutes of the Sixth Education Project of the Philippine government that were developed into Regional Institutes of Fisheries Technology (RIFTs) through a US$38 million loan package from the World Bank.

 In 1986, the college was granted its charter and the mandate to develop and implement courses in fisheries, maritime technology, marine sciences, development management, food technology and computer science with the issuance of P.D.
 No. 2020 converting the then MRSF-RIFT into the Zamboanga State College of Marine Sciences and Technology (ZSCMST).